 I’m riding the UCI Road World Championships course, digging in deep after a lumpy loop of the Yorkshire countryside and trying to stay with the pack as the road ramps up through the centre of Harrogate towards the finish line.

 Hang on, though!
 There’s no traffic, and the road is full of cyclists.
 It’s not raining, either.
 Okay, I’m not really there: I’m sat on the turbo trainer in my spare room, going harder than ever before.

 This is Zwift and it’s a lot of fun.

-To use Zwift, you put your bike on a turbo trainer, you link your setup to your computer, and you ride online courses – against other people if you like.
+To use Zwift, you put your bike on a turbo trainer, you link your setup to your computer, tablet or phone, and you ride online courses – against other people if you like.
 That’s it in a nutshell.
 Think of Zwift as an online computer game with your legs controlling your performance.

 “Zwift is the first company to use massive multiplayer gaming technology to bring the outdoor cycling experience indoors,” says Zwift – only you can leave the bad weather and dark conditions outside.

 “Athletes from around the globe can ride with each other in rich 3D generated worlds simply by connecting their existing devices".
 And using Zwift is easier than you might think.